NAME

 192.168.20.163| 5|

-To print it with full network:
+To print the bag with a full network breakdown:

 $ rwbagcat --network-structure=TABCHX mybag.bag